 HACC offers several courses designed for students who need assistance in sharpening their skills for college-level work.
 Students who would benefit from developmental courses are identified through the HACC Testing and Placement Program.
-Students required to enroll in English or reading courses may not enroll in 100 or 200-level courses (except for Foundational Studies courses) until they have successfully completed ENGL 002.
-Students placing into two or more developmental areas may also be required to enroll in FS 100 College Success prior to attempting 13 credits.
+Students placing into two or more developmental areas are required to enroll in FS 100 College Success prior to attempting 13 credits.
 Students should consult with their academic advisor to determine if FS 100 is a required course.